10 Essentials for Your Home Climbing Wall

 - Check that the overall dumbbell length isn’t going to impede your movement on exercises like one arm rowing and overhead presses

 - If buying online, be aware of the freight cost

 Kettlebells allow you to do a whole new dimension of movements beyond barbells.
-They are more functional and work better with plyometric and compound movements that are essential to develop a rock climbing physique.
+They are more functional and work better with plyometric and compound movements that are essential to developing a rock climbing physique.
 You’ll want cast iron kettlebells which are available in molds of various sizes.
 Stay away from adjustable kettlebells; they’re too cumbersome to change the load.
 If you can only afford two kettlebells to begin, get one heavy (54 lb) and one light (20 lb).
-See more of our review of best kettle bells.
+See more of our review of the best kettlebells.

 You don’t want the handle to be too smooth or too rough.
 A good handle will almost float in your palm.
 You should select kettlebells with thick enough handles to really test your forearms in preparation for the work they need handle on the wall.
 However, you don’t want a handle that is so thick that your fingers can’t get around it.

-The resistance level of most tube systems follow a color coded system based on the thickness of the tube.
-Thicker bands will provide a greater resistance.
+The resistance level of most tube systems follows a color-coded system based on the thickness of the tube.
+Thicker bands will provide greater resistance.
 Many systems also allow you to attach more than one band to a pair of handles to instantly double the resistance level.

-Get your basement equipped with our essential 10 and you will be the envy of your rock climbing buddies.
-With all of this killer gear you’ll be able to design a range of short, sharp and intense workouts that will get you climbing higher, faster, and longer.
+Get your home climbing wall equipped with our essential 10 rock climbing exercises at home and you will be the envy of your rock climbing buddies.
+With all of this killer gear, you’ll be able to design a range of short, sharp and intense workouts that will get you climbing higher, faster, and longer.

 Save this to Pinterest: